 If you’re going to add collagen or unflavored protein powder, you’ll likely need to tinker with the amount of moisture because some powders (like plant-based powders) seem to soak up more moisture than does collagen or egg-white powders.

 Press the fruit and nut mixture into a square on a parchment-lined baking sheet or roll the mixture between your hands to form it into balls.
 Both are delicious, just depends on if you want a bar or a ball.

 Top with additional lime zest, if desired.
 I used a Microplane zester/grater to remove just the zest (and not the bitter white pith) then pressed the zest into the surface of the bars.

-Refrigerate for 30 minutes or longer if your mixture feels too sticky to cut.
+Refrigerate the Key Lime Pie Energy Bars for 30 minutes or longer if your mixture feels too sticky to cut.
 Cut into bars and wrap in parchment paper, if desired, before transferring them to a covered container.
 You can also skip the parchment paper wrap and lay them right into the container, placing parchment paper between layers of bars to keep them from sticking together.
 If you made them into balls there’s no need to wrap anything.
 Just toss them in the container and store in the fridge for up to 1 week.

 Enjoy and don’t forget to pack some along for emergencies!

 - Place all ingredients into the bowl of a food processor.

 - Process until mixture is crumbly yet still holds together well when pinched between your fingers.
 If mixture is too dry, add another date and process again or add a splash of water.
 If mixture is too wet, add a few more nuts and process again until crumbly.